 Through proper data feed, it is capable of capturing the following audio signals:

-- Sentiment analysis – largely utilized in CRM
+- Sentiment analysis – used in CRM

 Sound-based apps are largely used in CRM.
-For example, TensorFlow algorithms assuming the role of customer service representatives, can direct customers to the required information, quicker than actual personnel.
+For example, TensorFlow algorithms assuming the role of customer service representatives can direct customers to the required information, quicker than actual personnel.

 2. Text-based applications

-TensorFlow use cases also include text-based apps, including sentimental analysis (CRM, Social Media), threat detection (social media, government) and fraud detection (insurance, finance)
+TensorFlow use cases also include text-based apps, including sentimental analysis (CRM, social media), threat detection (social media, government) and fraud detection (insurance, finance)

-- Text Summarization.
 Google identified that through sequence-to-sequence learning, shorter texts can be easily summarized.
 For example, producing news article headlines.